evolvingstuff/vdw2/content/posts/nhs-uk-mistakenly-says-more-than-1000-iu-of-vitamin-d-can-be-harmful.md

 * [Why the UK government ignores evidence for the benefits of Vitamin D - Nov 2013](/posts/why-the-uk-government-ignores-evidence-for-the-benefits-of-vitamin-d)

-* <a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D">Overview Toxicity of vitamin D</a> which has the following graphic
+* [Overview Toxicity of vitamin D](/posts/overview-toxicity-of-vitamin-d) which has the following graphic

 <img src="/attachments/d3.mock.jpg" alt="image">